Expat groups in Zug and Lucerne

-The Zug International Women’s Club was started in February 1967 by two Englishwomen, who instigated a regular coffee morning with a view to meeting other English-speaking women living in the Zug area.
+The Zug International Women’s Club was started in February 1967 by two Englishwomen, who instigated a regular morning coffee to meet other English-speaking women living in the Zug area.
 The ZIWC has since grown to be a thriving organisation comprising over 500 members representing nearly 50 different nationalities.

 Round Table Switzerland

 The focal point of Round Table is its regular meetings.
-Normally twice a month, usually in the evening and sometimes with a meal they are chaired by one Tabler for the year.
-The regular meeting is the forum for speakers and many other forms of activity and entertainment.
+It normally takes place twice a month in the evenings and sometimes comes with a meal.
+Meetings are chaired by one Tabler for the whole year.
+The regular meeting is a forum for speakers and other activities and entertainment.

 The English Theatre Group of Zug